amukher3/Predicting-show-movie-category-of-Netflix-/README.md

 This is an effort to predict the category of the movie/show in Netflix from its given description.
 In this problem I have tried to predict the category of the movie or the show from the given short description which basically tries to summarize the show.
-This effort runs parallel to text summarization albeit it tries to summarize the text in a different way and in some ways is more similar to text classification techniques than text summarizatoin.
+This effort runs parallel to text summarization in a few aspects albeit it tries to summarize the text in a different way and in some ways is more similar to text classification techniques than text summarizatoin.

 The model achives very high train,test and validation accuracies of more than 95% and can be easily deployed